jiyang381/jiyang-openml/CONTRIBUTING.md

 ## Notes on Sonatype deployments
 Deployments to sonatype may be tricky so it is important to know how they work.

 When the deployment process starts, a staging repository is created with the name `comfeedzai-XXXX`, which you can access at https://oss.sonatype.org/#stagingRepositories if you have credentials for it (order by descending creation date).
-Maven will be uploading all the artifacts to that staging repository as the deploy target is being executed on all nodes and at the end of the last artifa
+Maven will be uploading all the artifacts to that staging repository as the deploy target is being executed on all nodes and at the end of the last artifact's upload a series of validation rules are performed remotely to ensure that at least all the following apply:

+  * All the POMs have
+      * Name
+      * URL
+      * SCM information
+      * Developer information
+  * There are sources and javadocs jars
+  * All jars are PGP-signed

+Once all validation rules finish successfully the repository is ready for closing.
+Our project POMs have the `autoReleaseAfterClose` property enabled so as the process finishes and the staging repository is closed, all artifacts are also published and will eventually be in